superstepa/SwearBot/README.md

 ```

 The command can then be activated by saying "!COMMANDNAME *args*" in the IRC.

+### Config Sample
+''' JSON
+{
+  "username": "",
+  "bad_words": [

+  ],
+  "swearcount": 0,
+  "admins": [
+    ""
+  ],
+  "host": "irc.twitch.tv",
+  "pass": "",
+  "port": 6667,
+  "channel": "#CHAN"
+}
+'''

 ### TODO
 * Finish the readme
 * Redo the config system
 * Move unnecessary functions from the base class to modules.
 * Remove the swear word detector or move it to modules.
 This project is what happens when you get way too attached to a joke, it's time to let it go.

 License
 ----